Form structure

 • Optionally specify a navbar field to set the logo and title of the application.

-Components are created by using:
+Components are created by calling the Component constructor:

 comp = component.<name>(<key>, <parent>)